 4. Employer brand building.
 Sometimes the sourcing goal isn’t to fill a specific role but to build long-term awareness with a talent community.
 A recruiter attending industry conferences, hosting meetups, or contributing to niche forums creates brand equity that AI tools can’t replicate.

 The honest assessment?
 These use cases represent a shrinking percentage of overall hiring volume.
-Korn Ferry's 2026 TA Trends Report found that 52% of talent leaders plan to deploy autonomous AI agents in their recruiting function this year.
-The trajectory is clear: AI handles the volume, humans handle the exceptions.
+Korn Ferry’s 2026 TA Trends Report found that 52% of talent leaders plan to deploy autonomous AI agents in their recruiting function this year.
+Across most hiring functions, AI handles the volume while humans manage the exceptions.

 The Hybrid Approach: Why Most Teams Use Both

-The smartest recruiting teams aren't choosing between AI and manual sourcing - they're combining them.
-According to SHRM's 2025 Talent Trends Survey, 43% of HR teams now use AI for talent management tasks, up from 26% just one year earlier.
-That rapid adoption suggests teams are layering AI onto existing manual processes rather than replacing them wholesale.
+The smartest recruiting teams aren’t choosing between AI and manual sourcing - they’re combining them.
+According to SHRM’s 2025 Talent Trends Survey, 43% of HR teams now use AI for talent management tasks, up from 26% just one year earlier.
+Rapid adoption at this pace suggests teams are layering AI onto existing manual processes rather than replacing them wholesale.

 Here’s what a hybrid model looks like in practice: